Indian shares end lower, rupee weakens as Fed signals rate hikes sooner

 The rupee dropped 1% to 74.08 against the dollar, its weakest level since early May, while India’s benchmark 10-year bond yield ended slightly lower at 6.04% after rising up to 6.06% earlier in the session.

-Financials stocks were top drags on the Nifty 50, with HDFC Bank Ltd (HDBK.NS), HDFC Ltd (HDFC.NS) and ICICI Bank Ltd (ICBK.NS) shedding more than 1% each.
+Financials stocks were top drags on the Nifty 50, with HDFC Bank Ltd, HDFC Ltd and ICICI Bank Ltd shedding more than 1% each.

-Countering some of these losses were software services firms Infosys Ltd (INFY.NS) and Tata Consultancy Services Ltd (TCS.NS), rising 0.9% and 1.3%, respectively.
+Countering some of these losses were software services firms Infosys Ltd and Tata Consultancy Services Ltd, rising 0.9% and 1.3%, respectively.

 The Nifty IT index was up 0.57%.
 It has gained 1.40% so far this week.